MicrosoftDocs/fabric-docs/docs/data-science/ai-skill-scenario.md

 ## Use the AI skill programmatically

 You can use the AI skill programmatically within a Fabric notebook.
-To determine whether or not the AI skill has a published URL value, select **Settings**.
+To determine whether or not the AI skill has a published URL value, select **Settings**, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/initial-ai-skill-settings.png" alt-text="Screenshot showing selection of AI skill settings." lightbox="./media/ai-skill-scenario/initial-ai-skill-settings.png":::

-Before you publish the AI skill, it doesn't have a published URL value.
+Before you publish the AI skill, it doesn't have a published URL value, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/fabric-notebook-ai-skill-no-published-url-value.png" alt-text="Screenshot showing that an AI skill doesn't have a published URL value before publication." lightbox="./media/ai-skill-scenario/fabric-notebook-ai-skill-no-published-url-value.png":::

 After you validate the performance of the AI skill, you might decide to publish it.
-In this case, select **Publish**.
+In this case, select **Publish**, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/ai-select-publish.png" alt-text="Screenshot showing selection of the Publish option." lightbox="./media/ai-skill-scenario/ai-select-publish.png":::

-The published URL for the AI skill appears.
+The published URL for the AI skill appears, as shown in this screenshot:

 :::image type="content" source="./media/ai-skill-scenario/fabric-notebook-ai-skill-published-url-value.png" alt-text="Screenshot showing the published URL." lightbox="./media/ai-skill-scenario/fabric-notebook-ai-skill-published-url-value.png":::